-While the grill preheats, prepare the strawberry salsa: Place the red onion in a small bowl and cover with very hot tap water (this takes off some of the red onion's bite while preserving its flavor.
-You can skip if you like raw red onion just as it is).
-Set aside.
-In a mixing bowl, gently stir together the strawberries, jalapeno, cilantro, lime juice, honey, and 1/4 teaspoon kosher salt.
-Stir in the avocado.
-Taste and add a bit more salt if you feel it tastes a little too flat or additional honey if it is too spicy.
-Drain the red onion and it to the salsa.
-The longer it sits, the more mild its taste, so you can wait to drain and add it just before serving if you like.
+- While the grill preheats, prepare the strawberry salsa: Place the red onion in a small bowl and cover with very hot tap water (this takes off some of the red onion's bite while preserving its flavor.
+You can skip this step if you like raw red onion just as it is).
+Set aside

-- Store leftover salsa in the refrigerator for up to 1 day.
-Leftover chicken can be refrigerated for up to 3 days.
+- TO STORE: Store leftover strawberry salsa with avocado in the refrigerator for up to 1 day.
+Leftover grilled chicken can be refrigerated for up to 3 days.

 - Nutrition information is meant to be an estimate and has been calculated with half the amount of marinade, as some is discarded.
 If you’d like to calculate it differently, you can do so for free at myfitnesspal.com.

 Join today and start saving your favorite recipes